telliott99/MySwift2/chapter6/sequence_type.rst

     > swift test.swift.txt
     119 15 188 0 228 165 37
     >

-Of course, it needs to be hooked up to an encryption routine that takes a string and a key and returns the encrypted text.

 There is much, much more to this topic including CollectionType and SliceType and ...